Skip to main content

 info

 The MCP Server scope is designed for AI agents and does not provide data access by itself.
-It must be combined with Query API and/or Source API scopes to function properly.
+It must be combined with the Query API scope to function properly.

 Scope Presets